 Tickets by Types: What are the main customer concerns?

-Tickets by Channel: Which contact options do customers use?
+Tickets by Channels: Which contact options do customers use?

 Top Agents: Who is the most effective support agent?

 Average Answer Time: How quickly do your agents answer the calls?